naonao0001777/Reversi/README.md

 # Reversi
-Othello, it is said Reversi.
-Game you and CPU or enemy on board tactically.
+The one of the most favorite boardgame, it is said Reversi.
+Game you and CPU it is enemy on board tactically.

-## Summary
+## TL;DR
 You can try to game reversi but only you can do, not online.

-## Description
+## Usage
 You can move `@` by push the key `↑W` `←A` `↓S` `→D`

 ## Requirement